-Transparent & Accessible Drug Addiction Services in Tennessee
+Transparent & Accessible Fentanyl Rehab Services in Tennessee

 Fentanyl is a type of opioid that is used to treat pain.
 Opioids are able to block pain messages that the body sends to the brain by attaching to receptors on nerve cells.
 As a result, doctors have frequently prescribed them to patients who are recovering from surgery, experiencing pain associated with aggressive cancers, and those who have chronic backaches and headaches, especially in the 90s and early 2000s.
 However, research throughout the years has shown that the risk of addiction to opioids is high, especially when they’re used over a longer period of time.

 Fentanyl, unfortunately, is 50 to 100 times more potent than morphine.
 Because of how strong it is, it often produces intense feelings of euphoria that can be pleasurable to patients and addictive.
 It can also lead to overdose when people develop a tolerance to the drug and take too much of it to achieve the same high.
 According to the National Institute on Drug Abuse, fentanyl was involved in 59 percent of opioid-related deaths in 2017 alone.
 While legal fentanyl is administered through injections and lozenges, illegal fentanyl is typically distributed in powders, pills, nasal sprays, and eye droppers.

 Even small amounts of fentanyl can lead to addiction or serious complications.
 People who abuse fentanyl can become addicted in a manner of days.
 Though the opioid can produce a high, it can also produce symptoms that are less appealing, such as nausea, confusion, drowsiness, constipation, and unconsciousness.

 If you’re unsure whether you or someone you love is addicted to fentanyl, you may want to consult the following signs of addiction.
 If any of these sound familiar to you, you may be abusing the opioid: